gustav-mb/disys-miniproject2/README.md

 > `go run . -port 5000`

-If no argument is provided it will start on a standard port.
+If no argument is provided it will start on a standard port (in this case port 8080).

+---

 ### Client